EIP-8130 - Account Abstraction by Account Configuration

 code, // bytes: Runtime bytecode placed at account address

-initial_actors // Array of [verifier, actorId, scope, expiry, policyType, policyData] tuples
+initial_actors // Array of [actorId, authenticator, scope, policyData] tuples

 ])

 Addresses are derived using the CREATE2 address formula with the Account Configuration Contract (ACCOUNT_CONFIG_ADDRESS) as the deployer.
-The initial_actors are sorted by actorId before hashing to ensure address derivation is order-independent (the same set of actors always produces the same address regardless of the order specified):
+The initial_actors MUST be provided already sorted by actorId in strictly ascending order.
+Requiring a single canonical ordering keeps address derivation deterministic (a given set of actors always produces the same address), and the strict ordering also rejects duplicate actorIds:

 actors_commitment = keccak256(